osrf/gazebo_tutorials/guided_a/tutorial5.md

 1. Someone has worked on it in the past but has left it in an incomplete state

-    Feel free to post a comment asking for clarification on what's the current status of their work, whether they're planning on keep working on it, why they stopped...
+    Feel free to post a comment asking for clarification on what's the current status of their work, whether they're planning to keep working on it, why they stopped...
 Ask anything which might help you pick up from where they left.